GlobalEnergyMonitor/preview-maps/README.md

 * clone the repo "maps"
 * cd into the root of the repo, at the same level as the trackers and src folders
-* You must have node.js or npm installed already on your computer, check if you do by running `node -v` `npm -v` if you don't install it here https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+* You must have node.js or npm installed already on your computer, check if you do by running `node -v` `npm -v` if you don't install it here https://docs.npmjs.com/downloading-and-installing-node-js-and-npm and then relaunch your terminal
-* npm install (this will install the correct version of node and all node modules that the repo depends on by looking at the package.json and package-lock.json files)
+* Run `npm install` (this will install the correct version of node and all node modules that the repo depends on by looking at the package.json and package-lock.json files)
-* To test the map locally you will just need to run python -m server.http 8000 at the root of the repo
+* To test the map locally you will just need to run `python -m http.server 8000` at the root of the repo

 * create a virtual environment and activate it

-* pip install -r requirements.txt
+* `pip install -r requirements.txt`
-* pip install gspread
+* `pip install gspread`
-* pip install geopandas
+* `pip install geopandas`
-* pip install openpyxl
+* `pip install openpyxl`
-* pip install pyyaml
+* `pip install pyyaml`
-* pip install tqdm
+* `pip install tqdm`
-* pip install boto3
+* `pip install boto3`
-* pip install xlsxwriter
+* `pip install xlsxwriter`

 * create the following Python file by running the following command: